seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 });
 ```

-So the layout receives an object.
+The function receives an object.

 ---

-## Object Destructuring
+## Step 2: JavaScript Destructuring

 Instead of: